NSLS-II/aphla/doc/requirement.rst

 more physics or algorithm.
 Parameters tuning or even new algorithms may be needed.

 :hla:`Software implemented as part of the HLA is marked`.
 Finished software/scripts are :hladone:`also marked`.

 General Operation
 ------------------

 - Overall status page (warning when read/set are different too much ?)
+    - The status includes beam information, and hardware status including magnet and its power supply, vacuum, RF, and so on.
     - The applications will provide overall status of the whole machine, and give warnings when any abnormal beam behaviour is detected, for example a readback differs from setting point larger than its threshhold.
-The status includes beam information, and hardware status including magnet and its power supply, vacuum, RF, and so on.
-- Status, Alarm and warning monitor
     - :hla:`major magnets reading: (Dipole, Quad, Sext, Trim, ...)`
 - Permit system monitor and control
 - Data logger and data display